 I like its simplicity and I feel that it is possibly quite an underrated app these days since more multi-functional apps such as Evernote, Nirvana and Notion (to name a few that I have tested so far) have come on the scene.

 I’d recommend trying out the free version if you don’t use an app currently for your To-Do list.
-The Pro Version has a number of add-ons, but I’m not going to upgrade just yet.
+The Pro Version has a number of add-ons, so for many people, an upgrade might be worth the money.